 #Is DirecTV Stream available on Roku devices?

-No. DirecTV Stream doesn’t offer a native Roku app, and this gap has persisted for years.
-You can watch DirecTV Stream on Fire TV, Apple TV, mobile devices, and web browsers, but not on any Roku player or Roku TV.
-This is one of the biggest drawbacks of the service for Roku households.
+No. DirecTV Stream doesn’t have a Roku app.
+You can watch on Fire TV, Apple TV, mobile, and web — but not on any Roku device.

 #What happened to NFL Sunday Ticket on DirecTV?